-- If you move the Home Designer Suite 2021 Data folder on your computer without specifying its location in Preferences, the program will automatically replace the folder in its default location using default information from the Home Designer Suite installation folder. - The same will result if you specify a location on a network or removable device and that location becomes inaccessible.
+- If you move the Home Designer Suite 2022 Data folder on your computer without specifying its location in Preferences, the program will automatically replace the folder in its default location using default information from the software's installation folder. - The same will result if you specify a location on a network or removable device and that location becomes inaccessible.
 For this reason, it is best to use a location on your local hard drive. - The User Database Libraries in particular may contain a large amount of data.
 Whatever location you choose to use must be located on a hard drive with sufficient space to hold these files.

-Because the Home Designer Suite 2021 Data contains custom user data, it is not deleted when the program is uninstalled.
-See "Uninstalling Home Designer Suite" on page 15 of the User's Guide.
+Because the Home Designer Suite 2022 Data contains custom user data, it is not deleted when the program is uninstalled.